The keto diet has been around for years but it undoubtedly remains one of the most popular, and well researched, weight loss plans out there.

 Foods to eat on the keto diet

-The most important thing for reaching ketosis is to avoid eating too many carbs.
+The most important thing for reaching ketosis is to avoid eating too many carbs and choose low carb recipes.
 The fewer carbs, the more effective results you’ll see.

 Foods you can eat on the ketogenic diet